 - The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

 - Up to 24 students with a demonstrated particular aptitude in the visual or performing arts (art, dance, drama or music).
 Students will be selected through workshops.
 All applicants will be scored across a range of skills within their area of aptitude.
-If you wish your child to be considered for a place under the criterion aptitude for visual or performing arts, please complete an 'Aptitude Admissions' form and return it to Kingsthorpe College by 6th October at 3pm.
-The workshops will take place on Saturday 14th October from 11am.
+If you wish your child to be considered for a place under the criterion aptitude for visual or performing arts, please complete an ‘Aptitude Admissions’ form and return it to Kingsthorpe College.
+Please check the College website or call for confirmation of the workshop dates.

 - Students who live in the postcode areas NN2 8, NN2 7, NN3 6

-- Pupils who will have an older brother or sister continuing at Kingsthorpe College at the time of admission of the younger child (see full definition below)
+- Students who will have an older brother or sister continuing at Kingsthorpe College at the time of admission of the younger child (see full definition below)

 - Students who currently attend a member academy of the Collaborative Academies Trust and who will continue to be on roll until admission into Year 7: (Spring Lane Primary, Lumbertubs Primary).